 Every year I try to challenge myself in the kitchen by cooking at least one thing a month that takes me completely out of my comfort zone.
 For the record, cookies are comfort zone… muffins and scones are my safe place… chewy blondies and rich chocolate brownies feel as safe a fuzzy blanket, and plates of pasta are always a blinking neon “HAPPY” sign…

-Hands-down my favorite appetizer to order when we dine out is sticky, spicy, saucy chicken wings.
+Hands-down my favorite appetizer to order when we dine out is sticky, saucy, sweet and spicy chicken wings.
 They’re such a treat because they’re something I never ever ever make at home.
 Or I should say, up until last week I never ever made at home.
 February was all about the chicken wing challenge!
 And although there were quite a few tears and a whole lot of swearing, I have to say one bite of these sweet and spicy sriracha baked chicken wings made it all worth it.
 Redemption is sweet.

-I love this sweet and spicy sriracha sauce!
-It’s made with sriracha, honey, butter, and spices —> ALL OF THE YUMMY THINGS.
-You’ll cook this combination of delicious ingredients on the stove top.
-Once the wings have baked, you’ll toss them in the said sauce, crank up the broiler on your oven, and bake them for an additional 4-5 minutes.
-This final stage is important for crisping!
-The broiling really seals the sauce into the wings and creates that crunchy skin we all know and love.
+I love this sweet and spicy sriracha sauce because it’s made with sriracha, honey, butter, and spices!
+AKA ALL OF THE YUMMY THINGS.
+You’ll cook this combination of delicious ingredients on the stove top, and then brush them onto the baked wings.
+Then you’ll crank up the broiler on your oven and bake the wings for an additional 4-5 minutes.
+This final stage is so important for crisping!
+Because broiling really seals the sauce into the wings and creates that crunchy skin we all know and love.

-These wings are spicy, crunchy, and saucy on the outside; tender, meaty, and luscious on the inside.
-This recipe makes 3 pounds of wings; enough to serve 3-4 hungry friends.
-If you plan on feeding a crowd, I highly encourage you to multiply this recipe as needed.
-I promise you you’ll have no problem getting them to go-go-go!
-I made these for a bunch of boys last week and all I can say is HOLY COW – they were a huge hit!
+These wings are spicy, crunchy, and saucy on the outside.
+But tender, meaty, and luscious on the inside.
+And this recipe makes 3 pounds of wings, so definitely enough to serve hungry friends.
+But if you plan on feeding a large crowd, I encourage you to multiply this recipe as needed.
+Because they fly off the tray!
+I made these for a bunch of boys last weekend and all I can say is HOLY COW – they were a huge hit!

-If you make this recipe, I would love it if you let me know!
-Leave a comment below, or snap a photo and post it to instagram using the #BakerbyNature hashtag.
+If you try this spicy chicken wings recipe, leave a comment below, or snap a photo and post it to instagram using the #BakerbyNature hashtag.
 Knowing you made a recipe and enjoyed it always makes my day! xoxo

 - 3 pounds chicken wings